LATST: Are Transformers Necessarily Complex for Time-Series Forecasting: Introduction

 \subsection{Entropy Collapse}

-In computer vision and natural language processing, attention matrices can experience entropy or rank collapse, as demonstrated by Dong \etal~\cite{Dong2021}.
-This issue is exacerbated in time series forecasting due to the frequent fluctuations inherent in temporal data, leading to substantial performance degradation.
-Ilbert \etal~\cite{Ilbert2024} identify the attention mechanism as a primary contributor to this problem and introduce SAM to mitigate it, thus enhancing model performance.
+In computer vision and natural language processing, attention matrices can experience entropy or rank collapse, as demonstrated by Dong\etal~\cite{Dong2021}.
+This issue is exacerbated in time-series forecasting due to the frequent fluctuations inherent in temporal data, leading to substantial performance degradation.
+Ilbert \etal~\cite{Ilbert2024} identified the attention mechanism as a primary contributor to this problem and introduced SAM to mitigate it, thus enhancing model performance.
 However, the fundamental causes of entropy collapse remain inadequately addressed in the literature, warranting further exploration of its underlying mechanisms and effects on model performance.